Who Could Take Over As UK Prime Minister? - UrduPoint

 Sunak, 42, launched his campaign on Tuesday, saying he would not "demonise" the outgoing Johnson despite helping to trigger his demise.

+His star rose rapidly during his early stint as finance minister, overseeing the furlough scheme that subsidised workers during the coronavirus pandemic.

-Long seen as Johnson's most likely successor, his prospects were dented earlier this year by questions over his private wealth and family's tax arrangements.
+He has long been seen as Johnson's most likely successor, but his popularity has plunged recently amid rampant inflation and questions over his private wealth and family's tax arrangements.

-His apparent reluctance to embrace the immediate tax cuts being promised by rivals could also harm his prospects.
+His apparent reluctance to embrace immediate tax cuts could also harm his prospects, while recent polls among members have also shown him trailing most of the leading competitors.

-But a recent poll of Conservative members who will eventually vote for their new leader put Sunak on top.

-- Penny Mordaunt - Mordaunt, 49, the first woman to have been UK defence secretary and currently a trade minister, joined the contest in a video posted to social media Sunday.
+- Penny Mordaunt - Mordaunt, 49, is currently the favourite to win the whole contest based on her perceived popularity with the party's grassroots.

+Several recent polls have shown her beating all other contenders in the final run-off put to members.

-- Liz Truss - Foreign Secretary Truss confirmed her widely expected leadership bid on Sunday.
+- Liz Truss - Foreign Secretary Truss launched her campaign on Thursday, pointing to her credentials on Brexit and Ukraine while promising tax cuts.

+She has also pointed to her competence on economic matters amid the current cost-of-living crisis after serving in the finance ministry.

 But that has also stoked questions about her judgement, for instance when in February she encouraged Britons to fight in Ukraine.